splash-networks/admin-panel-doc/docs/portals/unifi.md

 ## Portals

-We can go to Portals to view the settings for the portal(s) just added.
+You can go to Portals to view the settings for the portal(s) just added.

 ![Unifi Portals](../assets/images/unifi-portals.png)